iamvirul/file-handling-toolkit/README.md

 # File Handling Toolkit

-File Handling Toolkit is a Node.js package that provides utility functions for handling files, including reading and writing text files.
+File Handling Toolkit is a Node.js package that provides utility functions for handling files, including reading and writing text files, as well as reading CSV files and converting them to arrays of objects.

 ## Installation